Traditional BSN Program

 - Cumulative KSU GPA of 3.0 (or transfer GPA for newly accepted KSU students)

 - A grade of C or better in all prerequisite and major requirements—courses may only be repeated once

-- Completion of the ATI TEAS Entrance Exam (limited to 2 attempts in a calendar year)
+- Completion of the ATI TEAS Entrance Exam (limited to 2 attempts in a twelve month period)